Lillard scores 50 as Trail Blazers beat Pacers 139-129

 TIP-INS

-Pacers: Completed a 3-2 trip.
-“We came in trying to go 4-1 on this road trip.
-I thought we fought and we gave it our all.
-Obviously we are down a couple of men but our mindset is always next man up,” said Jeremy Lamb, who finished with 28 points. … Victor Oladipo, who has been sidelined for a year by a ruptured quadriceps tendon, is eyeing a return Wednesday against Chicago at home.
+Pacers: It was the last of a five-game road trip for Indiana. … Victor Oladipo, who has been sidelined for a year by a ruptured quadriceps tendon, is eyeing a return Wednesday against Chicago at home.

-Trail Blazers: The team held ‘90s Night, part of its 50th anniversary celebration.
-Stars from that era such as Jermaine O’Neal, Chris Dudley, Terry Porter and Brian Grant were among those on hand. … Lillard led all scorers with 23 points at halftime.
+Trail Blazers: The team held ‘90s Night at the game, part of its 50th anniversary celebration.
+Stars from that era such as Jermaine O’Neal, Chris Dudley, Terry Porter and Brian Grant were among those on hand. … Lillard led all scorers with 23 points and eight rebounds at halftime.

 UP NEXT